The following article is from

 If you’re British, however, there’s a good chance it was your first home PC.
 A huge hit in the UK, the

-—which was originally known as the ZX82—sported color graphics, up to 48KB of RAM, and a weirdly rubbery keyboard.
+Spectrum —which was originally known as the ZX82—sported color graphics, up to 48KB of RAM, and a weirdly rubbery keyboard.
 Millions were sold, spawning one of the largest software libraries of the time and conferring Commodore 64-like historic significance on the system in its home country.

 In our online poll, lots of people identified the programming language known as Smalltalk as their No. 1 product of all time.
 Lots and lots and lots and lots of people, actually—so many that the results are just a tad suspicious.
 But Smalltalk, which sprung from Xerox’s Palo Alto Research Center and has been

-in various versions, has unquestionably been extremely influential: It was an object-oriented language back when that was an arcane idea.
+around for decades in various versions, has unquestionably been extremely influential: It was an object-oriented language back when that was an arcane idea.
 A modern flavor of Smalltalk,

 Squeak, is one of technologies that powers the $100 XO (One Laptop Per Child) notebook designed for use in emerging countries.